EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalGrantManager.md

+## Who we are

+The Ethereum Community Fund (ECF) is a non-profit  grant program founded by core projects in the Ethereum ecosystem including OmiseGo, Cosmos, Golem, MakerDao, Web3 Foundation, Raiden, and Status.
+The aim of ECF is to provide both funding and connectivity, while shaping the strategic direction of the space towards mainstream adoption through the development of infrastructure and compelling end-user applications.

 ## What we are looking for
 We are looking for grant manager with deep technical knowledge of the Ethereum ecosystem.
 You'll be driving the grantee selection and post funding monitoring process.